The Graceful Kitchen

-Rhubarb is a plant often used as a fruit in pies and other desserts.
-However, technically speaking, it is not a fruit.
-Fruits are typically defined as the edible structures of flowering plants that contain seeds.
-Since rhubarb does not produce flowers or seeds, it does not meet this definition.
-Despite its botanical classification, rhubarb is often treated like a fruit, particularly in the culinary world.
-So whether you consider it a fruit or a vegetable, one thing is for sure: rhubarb makes a delicious pie!
+Rhubarb is often used as a fruit in many desserts and pies, even though it is technically considered a vegetable instead of a fruit.
+Normally, a fruit is defined as the edible part of a plant that contains seeds.
+Since rhubarb does not produce seeds or flowers, it does not meet this botanical definition.
+However, in culinary practices, rhubarb is commonly treated like a fruit.
+So, whether you consider it a vegetable or a fruit, there’s no denying that rhubarb makes for a delicious pie!

 Is Rhubarb a Fruit?